|From ASP.NET Core in Action by Andrew Lock

 It’s important to be aware of the limitations of cross-platform applications – not all of the .NET Framework APIs are available in .NET Core.
 It’s likely that most of the APIs you need will make their way to .NET Core over time, but it’s an important point to note.

 The hosting model for the previous ASP.NET framework was a relatively complex one, relying on Windows Internet Information Services (IIS) to provide the web server hosting.
 In cross-platform environments this kind of symbiotic relationship isn’t possible, and an alternative hosting model has been adopted, which separates web applications from the underlying host.
 This opportunity has led to the development of Kestrel, a fast cross-platform HTTP server on which ASP.NET Core can run.
 If you are unfamiliar with the ins and outs of web hosting, you may want to check out the best reseller hosting to help you get started.
 There are loads of other different types of web hosting providers that you can use though, you just have to find the one that is right for you.
 You need one that will help your website.
 There are loads of companies that can help you with this, such as web hosting canada company.
+If you research online you can find sites that review different types of web hosts.
+They will have extensive research behind them and will let you know which ones have your personal desired features.
+WordPress is one of the most popular, for example, you can find top wordpress hosting companies online.
 But it’s up to you for who you pick.

 Instead of the previous design, whereby IIS calls into specific points of your application, ASP.NET Core applications are a form of console application, which self-hosts a web server and handles requests directly, as shown in figure 3.
 This hosting model is conceptually much simpler, and allows you to test and debug your applications from the command line, though it doesn’t remove the need to run IIS (or equivalent) in production.